 If you are looking for a great Valentine’s Day Craft, we’ve got it.
-This beautiful, 3D heart is fun and easy to make with your bare hands.
-It’s especially enjoyable if you like messy projects.
+This beautiful heart is easy to make and it’s especially fun if you like messy projects.

 We invented it by chance.